 Slippery Elm Bark is the most used part of the red elm tree to cure ailments.
 It contains an incredible amount of vitamins and minerals such as vitamins B2, B1, B3 and C. Also, the elm bark has this amazing group of minerals; calcium, magnesium, iron, zinc, potassium, manganese, phosphorus, selenium, tannin, beta-carotene and beta-sitosterol.

 The recommended way of using the Slippery Elm Bark is to turn it into powder and either mixing it with water to change it into a porridge type of substance (slippery elm food) or just add it to daily cooking.
 The Slippery Elm Bark food’s value is high due to existence of the varieties of nutrition mentioned above and it is considered to be great food for patients who are recovering from various illnesses whose digestive system still needs time to strengthen to get back to the shape it was prior to their illness.
+The part, which is most effective for Herbal Treatment is the Inner Bark of slippery elm trees, for trees which are over 10 years old.

 Slippery Elm Bark Powder, as well as, being used as medicinal herbs to cure humans ailments, it can be used to treat Pets ( Cats, Dogs and horses) very effectively.